Not sure how to address Black Lives Matter? Read this.

 We believe Black Lives Matter.
 Every month, we offer at least one free Strategy Session to a deserving business or nonprofit working to make the world a better place.
 Right now, we are providing free strategy sessions specifically to black-owned and run organizations and entrepreneurs, and organizations working on racial justice.
 You can schedule it here.

 We also have a free Slack community for inspiration, accountability, and ideas, that you can join here.
-And we offer donation-based spots in our Brand Positioning and Integrated Marketing Accelerator programs.
+And we have a free workshop for aspiring social impact entrepreneurs: How to Launch Your Dream Business in 90 Days Without Letting Overthinking Hold You Back.

 If you’re a non-black business owner, nonprofit leader, or entrepreneur grappling with these issues, we want to help you, too.
 Schedule your Strategy Session here.